Art in the Protestant Reformation and Counter-Reformation: Art and the Reformation

 The Protestant Reformation was a religious movement that occurred in Western Europe during the 16th century that resulted in a divide in Christianity between Roman Catholics and Protestants.
 This movement "created a North-South split in Europe, where generally Northern countries became Protestant, while Southern countries remained Catholic."

 The Reformation produced two main branches of Protestantism; one was the Evangelical Lutheran churches, which followed the teachings of Martin Luther, and the other the Reformed Churches, which followed the ideas of John Calvin and Huldrych Zwingli.
 Out of these branches grew three main sects, the Lutheran tradition, as well as the Continental Reformed and Anglican traditions, the latter two following the Reformed (Calvinist) faith.
 Lutherans and Reformed Christians had different views regarding religious imagery.

 Martin Luther in Germany allowed and encouraged the display of a restricted range of religious imagery in churches, seeing the Evangelical Lutheran Church as a continuation of the "ancient, apostolic church".
 The use of images was one of the issues where Luther strongly opposed the more radical Andreas Karlstadt.
 For a few years Lutheran altarpieces like the Last Supper by the younger Cranach were produced in Germany, especially by Luther's friend Lucas Cranach, to replace Catholic ones, often containing portraits of leading reformers as the apostles or other protagonists, but retaining the traditional depiction of Jesus.
 As such, "Lutheran worship became a complex ritual choreography set in a richly furnished church interior."
+The Wittenberg Altarpiece, Schneeberg Altarpiece, Weimar Altarpiece and Gotha Altarpiece are important examples of the relatively small number of attempts to continue the tradition of the altarpiece giving an explicitly Lutheran interpretation.
+This phase was mostly finished by 1555.

 Lutherans continued the use of the crucifix as it highlighted their high view of the Theology of the Cross.
 Stories grew up of "indestructible" images of Luther, that had survived fires, by divine intervention.
 Thus, for Lutherans, "the Reformation renewed rather than removed the religious image."

 On the other hand, there was a wave of iconoclasm, or the destruction of religious imagery.
 This began very early in the Reformation, when students in Erfurt destroyed a wooden altar in the Franciscan friary in December 1521.
 Later, Reformed Christianity showed consistent hostility to religious images, as idolatry, especially sculpture and large paintings.
 Book illustrations and prints were more acceptable, because they were smaller and more private.
 Reformed leaders, especially Huldrych Zwingli and John Calvin, actively eliminated imagery from churches within the control of their followers, and regarded the great majority of religious images as idolatrous.
 Early Calvinists were even suspicious of portraits of clergy; Christopher Hales (soon to be one of the Marian exiles) tried to have portraits of six divines sent to him from Zurich, and felt it necessary to explain his motives in a letter of 1550: "this is not done ....with a view to making idols of you; they are desired for the reasons which I have mentioned, and not for the sake of honour or veneration".